Wall St Week Ahead-Where Netflix goes, Big Tech may follow

 Apple said on Wednesday it would make about $38 billion in one-time tax payments on its overseas cash, and investors want to know how much of the $252 billion held abroad Apple will bring home and potentially spend on dividends, share buybacks or acquisitions.

-In its third-quarter earnings released on Oct.
-16, Netflix reported it had added more global subscribers than analysts expected.
+In its quarterly report on Oct.
+16, Netflix added more global subscribers than analysts had expected.
 In response, its stock hit a record high in after-hours trade before dipping the following day.

 Netflix has forecast adding 6.3 million subscribers worldwide in the December quarter, which would bring its global customer base to nearly 115.6 million.